AgniKul Cosmos: Launch vehicle

-Agnibaan (Devanagari: अग्निबाण, ISO: Agnibāṇa) (lit.
+Agnibaan (ISO: Agnibāṇa) (lit.
 'Arrow of Fire) is envisaged to be a mobile launch system capable of placing a 100 kg satellite into a 700 km orbit.
 The rocket will be 18 meters long with a diameter of 1.3 meters and a lift-off mass of 14000 kg.
-It will use clustered engines on first stage in various configurations depending upon the payload and will only use LOX and Kerosene based engines.
+It will use clustered engines on first stage in various configurations depending upon the payload and will only use liquid oxygen (LOX) and Kerosene based engines.
 A single-stage suborbital demonstrator, nicknamed Agnibaan SOrTeD (Suborbital Tech Demonstrator) was successfully launched on 30 May 2024 as a suborbital test flight.
+The mission also confirmed the use of Linux-based flight computers and an Ethernet-based architecture, a first for Indian rockets.